Purdue-CS193/homework-0-aathmanbhavaraju/index.md

 # Aathman's First CS193 Homework

+## Aathman's Favorite Things About CS 193
+- None
+- How flexible the class is
+- Class once a week
+- TAs that are genuinely helpful
+- The large class size

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.